 b) Room Deposit (Non-refundable): This deposit is non-refundable.

-d) Floor Fees: A payment of $35.00 for new residents, and $30.00 for returning residents, must be paid by end of September or the money will be deducted from your caution fee.
-Your caution fee, must be topped up by the end of April exams, in order to return to Huntington University.
-Students are expected to pay their floor fee, which is used for – potatoes, dish soap, sponges, floor events, cable internet etc.
+d) Floor Fees: A payment of $30.00 must be paid by end of September or late fees will be applied.
+Students are expected to pay their floor fee, which is used for – pasta, potatoes, dish soap, sponges, floor events, cable internet etc.

 e) Caution Fee Info: Once a resident moves out in April and wishes to return to Huntington University Residence the following year, their $200 caution fee is moved over to their $350.00 room deposit to form a $550.00 non-refundable deposit which secures their bed in residence for the following academic year.
 Once the resident moves in AND their fees are paid by either method in full, the $200.00 gets moved back to a caution fee and the $350.00 towards residence fees and activity fees.